Certifying entanglement dimensionality by $k$-reduction moments: Schmidt number certification via empty -reduction moments

 If instead $N \le 2\tilde{r}$ and

 then the $N$-th order moment criterion cannot detect the state $|\psi\>$ as

 \end{theo}

-When $|\psi\>=|+_r\rangle$ is the maximally entangled state of Schmidt rank $r$, we have $\tilde{r}=1$, and \thref{thm:pure_state_detect} implies the following corollary.
-In this case, it suffices to apply the third order moment-based $k$-reduction criterion.
+When $|\psi\>=|+_r\rangle$ is the maximally entangled state of Schmidt rank $r$, we have $\tilde{r}=1$.
+In this case, it suffices to apply the third order moment-based $k$-reduction criterion because \thref{thm:pure_state_detect} implies the following proposition.